-Texas Law has one of the most extensive array of experiential learning opportunities of any law school.
+Texas Law has one of the most extensive arrays of experiential learning opportunities of any law school.
 We prepare our students to succeed in varied professional paths by offering numerous courses and programs that bridge the classroom and the practice of law.
 Students gain hands-on experience through advanced training in simulated settings via the advocacy and legal writing programs, and they step into the lawyer role as they work on real-world cases and projects through clinics, internships and pro bono work.
 Most of our students become deeply involved in experiential learning, working closely with faculty to learn by putting the law into action.

 Texas Law is a nationally recognized center of training in advocacy.
 The program links the academic and competitive aspects of advocacy, taking advantage of state-of-the-art facilities.View Advocacy Program